ALIMONY (SPOUSAL MAINTENANCE)

 What’s the difference between rehabilitative and compensatory maintenance?
 There really isn’t any practical difference.
 What is important is how much spousal maintenance is owed and for how long.

-There are no guidelines in Vermont for spousal maintenance.
+There are guidelines in Vermont for spousal maintenance.

-It is very hard to predict what a judge will think is fair in your case.
+It used to be very hard to predict what a judge will think is fair in your case.
 One guidepost, though, is the length of the marriage.
 If it lasted for fifteen years or more (a “long term” marriage), the judge is likely to order spousal maintenance for a significant amount of time – maybe until the paying spouse retires.
-If it is less than fifteen years, it seems that most orders last about half of the length of the marriage.
-So if you were married for ten years, and one of you makes significantly more money than the other, the spousal maintenance order will probably last for about five years.
+If it is less than fifteen years, it seems that most orders last about one-third of the length of the marriage.
+So if you were married for ten years, and one of you makes significantly more money than the other, the spousal maintenance order will probably last for about three to four years.

 How much will spousal maintenance be?